Dwight Drane

-Dwight Drane (born May 6, 1962) is a retired professional American football safety for the Buffalo Bills of the National Football League.
+Dwight Drane (born May 6, 1962) is a retired professional American football safety who played for the Buffalo Bills of the National Football League and the Los Angeles Express of the United States Football League (USFL).

-He was selected by the Buffalo Bills in the 1984 NFL Supplemental Draft of USFL and CFL Players, and subsequently proceeded to anchor the Bills' defensive backfield from 1986 to 1991.
+He was selected by the Buffalo Bills in the 1984 NFL Supplemental Draft of USFL and CFL Players, and subsequently, after playing a season (1984) with the Los Angeles Express, was signed by the Bills in 1986, and proceeded to anchor the Bills' defensive backfield from 1986 to 1991.